simsal35/AA_frequencies_sec_structure/README.md

 - 5 points for a transparent project structure
 - 5 points for informative ```notes``` file(s) with all project-relevant notes, like project planning, important links or your observations
 - 5 points for informative and working driver scripts
+- Bonus points:
+  - 1 point for a contribution to git-for-science repo
+  - 1 point for a markdown-formatted best-practices-cheatsheet.md

 ---
 #### References